 In December 1883, he joined the 1st Lanarkshire Volunteer Artillery with the rank of Lieutenant, aged 21.
 In February 1891, he transferred to the Middlesex Royal Garrison Artillery Volunteers with the rank of Captain and retired in April 1906 with the rank of Honorary Lieutenant Colonel.

 He married Florence Mary Mather, the daughter of Sir William Mather MP, at St Mary’s Church, Prestwich in Lancashire on 20 April 1898 and they had two children, Grace Esme Millicent, born 18 August 1899 and Douglas Clouston, born 10 January 1905.
-The family moved to Pendean House, West Lavington in the late 1900s, by which time Peter Bulloch had disposed of his distillery interests.
+The family moved to Pendean House, West Lavington in about 1900, by which time Peter Bulloch had disposed of his distillery interests.

-In the same edition of the West Sussex Gazette, there was a report of a case heard on Tuesday 24 April in the King’s Bench Division of the High Court before Mr Justice A T Lawrence, involving Miss Edith Marshall, for many years an assistant teacher at Bepton School, and Mr Frank Tupper, a farm carter.
-Edith claimed that Tupper had slandered her by “imputing unchastity” with a married man, namely Col Peter Bulloch, on Midhurst Common as a result of which she had been dismissed by the school.
+In the same edition of the West Sussex Gazette, there was a report of a case heard on Tuesday 24 April in the King’s Bench Division of the High Court before Mr. Justice A.T.
+Lawrence, involving Miss Edith Marshall, for many years an assistant teacher at Bepton School, and Mr. Frank Tupper, a farm carter.
+Edith claimed that Tupper had slandered her by “imputing unchastity” with a married man, namely Mr. P.C.
+Bulloch, on Midhurst Common as a result of which she had been dismissed by the school.

 Edith told the court that she had met Bulloch quite by chance when she was walking to the cemetery.
 She had spoken to him for about five minutes, handed him a list of bicycle owners that she had collected and then she “went on her way”.
 In his defence, Tupper said that he had merely stated that he had seen Edith meet a married man “without any evil motive or spite against her”.
 If the managers of the school had come to a wrong conclusion, it was not Tupper’s fault, and she should be directing her complaint against the managers for wrongful dismissal.

-The court heard that Col Bulloch had died that morning but that he had been quite prepared to “meet the case” and to appear as a witness.
+The court heard that Mr. Bulloch had died that morning but that he had been quite prepared to “meet the case” and to appear as a witness.

 The jury were unable to reach a verdict and were discharged, with the foreman stating: “The evidence is so absolutely opposite, we are unable to arrive at a conclusion”.